Notre Dame vs. Virginia NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Notre Dame and its opponents have scored at least 64 points -- this matchup's over/under -- just two times this year.
+- Notre Dame has combined with its opponents to put up more than 63 points just twice this season.

-- In 50% of Virginia's games this season (4/8), the teams combined to score more than Saturday's over/under of 64.
+- Virginia and its opponents have combined to score more than 63 points in four of eight games this season.

-- The two teams combine to average 71.7 points per game, 7.7 more than the total in this contest.
+- The two teams combine to score 71.7 points per game, 8.7 more than the over/under in this contest.

-- The 53.2 combined points per game that these two squads have allowed this season are 10.8 fewer than the 64 total in this contest.
+- The 53.2 combined points per game that these two squads have allowed this season are 9.8 fewer than the 63 over/under in this contest.

-- The average total in Fighting Irish games this season is 53.4, 10.6 points fewer than Saturday's total of 64 .
+- The Fighting Irish and their opponents score an average of 53.4 points per game, 9.6 fewer than Saturday's total.

 Notre Dame Stats and Trends

-- The Fighting Irish have been favored by 5.5 points or more five times this season and are 3-2 ATS in those games.
+- So far this season, the Fighting Irish have been installed as favorites by a 6.5-point margin or more five times and are 3-2 ATS in those matchups.

-- Notre Dame's games this year have gone over the point total in 55.6% of its opportunities (five times in nine games with a set point total).
+- Notre Dame's games this year have gone over the point total five times in nine opportunities (55.6%).

-- Notre Dame is 5-2 against the spread and 7-0 overall this season when the team puts up more than 30.8 points.
+- Notre Dame is 5-2 against the spread and 7-0 overall this season when the team scores more than 30.8 points.

 - This year, the Fighting Irish have turned the ball over 11 times, two more than the Cavaliers' takeaways (9).